A paradigm shift in resuscitation training

 A long-standing partnership

-It was in 1974 that Laerdal supported the publication and distribution of the AHA’s first “Standards and Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiac Care.”
+In 1974, Laerdal supported the publication and distribution of the AHA’s first “Standards and Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiac Care.”
 In 1997, a vital alliance was formed between the two organizations leading to the development of the HeartCode e-learning program and the Mini Anne kit for CPR training in schools and the community.
-In 2014 they introduced together the Resuscitation Quality Improvement (RQI) program to US hospitals.
-This program was based around the so-called Low-Dose, High-Frequency (LDHF) principle, moving health care away from big dose, infrequent training to focusing on continuous improvement of competence.
+In 2015, they co-developed and introduced the Resuscitation Quality Improvement program to US hospitals.
+Based on the “Low-Dose, High-Frequency” (LDHF) principle, the RQI program standardizes resuscitation training - requiring learners to participate in more frequent training focusing on continuous improvement of competence and confidence.